blakeohare/crayon/Tutorials/intro-beginner/index.md

 x = parseInt(args[0]);
 ```

 Numbers and operators aren't the only thing you can put on the right side of an equation. args is a variable, but instead of holding a number, it is actually a list of pieces of text.
 Specifically the list of things you typed at the end of the command line command.
-The [0] tells it that you'd like to access the first item in that list (computers count starting from 0, not 1).
-In the example above, this would mean that it would be the text "9".
+The `[0]` tells it that you'd like to access the first item in that list (computers count starting from 0, not 1).
+In the example above, this would mean that it would be the text `9`.
 As far as computers are concerned, text and numbers are not the same.
-You could have easily typed "kitty-cat" or "Orbeez" instead of a number.
-The parseInt thing is a function that converts text into an actual number such that the variable x actually contains the number 9 instead of the text that has the symbol "9" in it.
-If you use parseInt on things that aren't numbers, bad-ish things will happen, but that's out of scope of this section.
+You could have easily typed `kitty-cat` or `Orbeez` instead of a number.
+The `parseInt` thing is a function that converts text into an actual number such that the variable `x` actually contains the number `9` instead of the text that has the symbol "`9`" in it.
+If you use `parseInt` on things that aren't numbers, bad-ish things will happen, but that's out of scope of this section.

 Programs that have the same behavior no matter what sort of input you give it are somewhat boring.
 Let's mix things up a bit and talk about conditional code.